 Dr. Lu Ojeifo is an Emergency Medicine physician and simulation educator at Carilion Clinic and the Virginia Tech Carilion School of Medicine.

-He earned a Master’s degree in Biomedical Engineering from Catholic University and a medical degree from Harvard Medical School.
+He completed undergraduate studies in Biological Sciences and Moral Philosophy at Georgetown University, earned a Master’s degree in Biomedical Engineering from The Catholic University of America, and received his medical degree from Harvard Medical School.
 He began postgraduate training in surgical disciplines before transitioning to Emergency Medicine.

-His scholarly training includes a Barry M. Goldwater and Howard Hughes Medical Institute research scholarships in neurochemistry at Georgetown University, a research investigator position in the Harris Biomechanics and Biomaterials Lab at Massachusetts General Hospital, and multi-year clinical and engineering review fellowships at the FDA’s Office of Device Evaluation.
+His scholarly background includes Barry M. Goldwater and Howard Hughes Medical Institute research scholarships in neurochemistry at Georgetown, a research investigator role in the Harris Biomechanics and Biomaterials Lab at Massachusetts General Hospital, and multi-year clinical and engineering fellowships at the FDA’s Office of Device Evaluation.

 The VTC-EM Residency’s Simulation Program in coordination with Carilion’s Simulation Center shines as a beacon for a new generation of clinical learners in Star City.
 It boasts a safe space where bright ideas and unique experiences are exchanged, skills aimed at investigation and intervention are sharpened, and the triumphs and hazards of clinical practice are illuminated.
 The stellar Sim team works tirelessly to ensure participants leave its clinical wonderland more resilient in thought, adaptive in action, and complete in communication when it comes to the practice of caring for and saving lives"